OCIoficial/ocimatic/ocimatic/resources/task-skel/solutions/README.md

 Ocimatic will produce an error if a partial solution doesn't contain the comment or if the specification doesn't include all subtasks.

+## Correct Python solutions

+Python solutions included in the `correct` directory are special.
+By default they are not included in the runtime statistics used to calculate the time limit for a task.
+This is so the time is not artificially increased by a slow Python solution.
+By default, Ocimatic still checks that correct Python solution pass all subtasks, in particular that they don't give TLE.
+If a Python solution gives TLE with the time limit calculated from non-python solutions, you have two options:

+- You can include the solution in statistics by adding a comment `@ocimatic::include-in-stats true`.
+- You can add a `@ocimatic::expected` comment (in the same format used for partial solutions) indicating that some of the subtasks should give TLE.
+This means that you accept that the solution cannot get full score.